 - Music requires an audition

 - Secondary Education requires an application (post-baccalaureate applicants only)

 - TESOL (Teaching English to Speakers of Other Languages) requires an application

-- Extended Education degree and certificate programs have their own admission requirements that vary by program.
+- Outreach and Continuing Education degree and certificate programs have their own admission requirements that vary by program.
 Contact your program of interest for additional information.